microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

 ## Create the project

-1. Open a Command Prompt and navigate to the parent folder where you want to create the project; e.g., `c:\My Fluid Projects`.
+1. Open a Command Prompt and navigate to the parent folder where you want to create the project, e.g., `c:\My Fluid Projects`.
 1. Run the following command at the prompt.
 (Note that the CLI is np**x**, not npm.
 It was installed when you installed Node.js.)

     ```dotnetcli